kiwibrowser/src/README.md

 ## Overview

-[Kiwi Browser](https://kiwibrowser.com/) is a fully open-source web browser for Android.
+Kiwi Browser is a [open-source](https://github.com/kiwibrowser/src) web browser for Android, based on "desktop" Chromium.

-Kiwi is based on Chromium.
-Easily switch to Kiwi without having to painstakingly learn a new interface or break your existing browsing habits.

-Among other functionalities, Kiwi Browser supports:
+Kiwi Browser supports:

- - Night Mode (another implementation than Chromium)
+ - Night Mode
  - Support for Chrome Extensions
  - Bottom address bar
-It also includes performance improvements (partial rasterization of tiles, etc)
+ - Performance improvements like partial rasterization of tiles

-The browser is licensed under the same license as Chromium, which means that you are allowed to create derivatives of the browser.
+The browser is licensed under the same, very [permissive, license](https://github.com/kiwibrowser/src.next/blob/kiwi/LICENSE) as Chromium, you are free to fork and hack.

-Make sure to properly attribute the code to this repository (don't just replace with your name)

 ## Table of contents